Triplicane: Architecture

 Triplicane, similar to few other areas in the city such as Mylapore and West Mambalam, is known for its traditional row houses, known as agraharams.
 Typically, these can be seen where an entire street is occupied by Brahmins, particularly surrounding a temple.
 The architecture is distinctive with Madras terraces, country tile roofing, Burma teak rafters and lime plastering.
 The longish homes consisted of the mudhal kattu (receiving quarters), irandaam kattu (living quarters), moondram kattu (kitchen and backyard) and so on.
 Most houses had an open to sky space in the centre called the mitham, large platforms lining the outside of the house called the thinnai and a private well in the backyard.
 The floors were often coated with red oxide and sometimes the roofs had glass tiles to let in light.
 The agraharam quadrangle seen in Triplicane is around the Parthasarathy Temple and its tank.

 About 50 families continue to live in the agraharams in Triplicane.
 However, many of these houses are being replaced with modern multi-storied apartments, resulting in a reduction in their numbers.

 Religion

-Although Parthasarathy Temple remains the most important temple of Triplicane, there exists indeed several other temples in the neighbourhood, including Ellai Amman Temple, Ettampadai Murugan Temple, Peyalwar Temple built on the 13th century. and Thiruveteeswarar Temple.
+Although Parthasarathy Temple remains the most important temple of Triplicane, there exists several other temples in the neighbourhood, including Ellai Amman Temple, Ettampadai Murugan Temple, Peyalwar Temple built on the 13th century. and Thiruveteeswarar Temple.
 The thevaram has a reference of Thiruvateeswarar temple, which suggests its existence since the seventh century.